Common Medical Tourism Specialties and Treatments

 Alzheimer’s is a case of dementia and a chronic neurodegenerative disease that becomes slowly worse over time.
 Patients initially forget things and familiar people and eventually need full time care.
 Causes and cures for this disease have not been fully defined.
 Treatment and care of Alzheimer’s patients overseas may be a more affordable option for long term cases.

-Bariatric surgery includes a variety of treatments performed on people who are obese with the objective of losing weight or preventing weight gain.
+Bariatric surgery includes a variety of treatments performed on people who are obese with the objective of losing weight or preventing weight gain and lowering their body-mass index (BMI) to normal levels.
 Treatments include reducing the size of the stomach (gastric band), removing a portion of the stomach (sleeve gastrectomy), and rerouting the small intestine to a small stomach pouch (gastric bypass surgery).
 The ASMBS’s position on medical travel for bariatric surgery is at this link.

 Cardiology focuses on the diagnosis and treatment of heart problems and disorders including coronary artery disease, heart failure, and valvular heart disease.
 Cardiologists measure heart beats, perform heart stress tests and carry out electro-physical studies.